pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 ![missing property Kind when initializing resource arguments](./missing-kind-property.png)

 Not just your IDE, it integrates into your build pipeline too.
-When you `dotnet build` your project.
-The detected errors will show up there:
+When you `dotnet build` your project, the detected errors will show up there:

 ```bash
 > dotnet build